snehalshirude/snehalshirude/README.md

-# Hi there, I'm Snehal Shirude 👋
+# Hi,👋 I'm Snehal Shirude

 <!--
 **snehalshirude/snehalshirude** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.